pjaskulski/kursnbp/README.md

 ## English version:

-Console application for downloading exchange rates from the website of the National Bank of Poland.
+Console application for downloading exchange rates and gold prices from the website of the National Bank of Poland.

     Program calling parameters:
       -day string